Parsons School of Design School of Fashion records

 The Parsons School of Design School of Fashion records contain student work, publicity materials, photographs, and audiovisual material documenting its undergraduate and graduate programs, primarily the BFA Fashion Design program (approximately 90% of this collection).
 To a lesser extent, the AAS Fashion Design and MFA Fashion Design and Society programs are also documented.
 The MA Fashion Studies program, which is situated in the School of Art and Design History and Theory, a different school from the School of Fashion, is not documented here.

-Series II.
+Series 2.
 AAS Fashion Design includes midseason preview and line debuts invitations, programs, event photographs, postcards, and a serial magazine published by the program.

 The BFA Fashion Design series also includes a significant amount of student work, in both analog and born-digital formats.
 The analog work contains student designs for companies such as Banana Republic, Gap and Shoe Polytechnic; final portfolios; assignments and notes from Fashion History Culture and Society and Fashion Materiality classes; linebooks and lookbooks; and sketchbooks and sketches, including by fashion designer Tracy Reese (‘84).
 The born-digital material consists primarily of Integrated Studio classes group projects, typically comprised of fashion sketches, concept designs, and brand designs.
 These files include digital design drawings, videos, portfolios, as well as photographs of students working on projects, and photographs of their projects in analog form.

-Series IV.
+Series 4.
 MFA Fashion Design and Society consists of press and publicity material, and programs and flyers documenting thesis shows, commencements and other exhibitions.
 It also includes videos of the program’s fashion runway shows, which showcase students’ fashion designs at New York Fashion Week.
-Lastly, it includes serials associated with the program and with its former director, Shelley Fox, including The First Magazine, Phase 2, Phase 3
+Lastly, it includes serials associated with the program and with its former director, Shelley Fox, including The First Magazine, Phase 2, Phase 3, and 1 Granary.

 Conditions Governing Access